AMReX-Microelectronics/artemis/Docs/source/usage/parameters.rst

            The direction of the normal is positive in the Cartesian directions. in the negative direction.

-        * ``<reduced_diags_name>.multiplier_vector`` (`string`)
+        * ``<reduced_diags_name>.scaling_factor`` (`string`)  optional (default `1 1 1`)
-           This parameter is optional, is only used when the ``integration_type`` is ``surface``, and takes three values which are multiplied to Bx, By, and Bz, respectively, before outputting the their surface integral.
-The default values are ``1.
-1. 1.``.
+           This parameter is used when the ``integration_type`` is set to ``surface``.
+The parser takes three values to scale the reduced field quantities, namely, the surface integral of Bx, By, and Bz.
            This parameter can be used in the following two scenarios:
-           Let's say, we require the surface integral of Bx on a surface having normal pointing in the negative x-direction.
+           Let's say, we require the surface integral of Bx on a surface, with the surface normal in the negative x direction.
-           In that case, we would specify the value of this parameter as ``-1.
-1. 1.`` so that Bx is multiplied by ``-1``.
+           In this case, we would specify the value of this parameter as ``-1.
+1. 1.`` so that the surface integral of Bx is multiplied by ``-1``.
-           As another example, we may require surface integral of H-field, which can be obtained, say, by dividing Bx, By, and Bz by a constant value of permeability, ``mu``, in which case we would specify the value of this parameter as ``1./mu, 1./mu, 1./mu``.
+           As another example, we may require surface integral of H-field, which can be obtained, say, by dividing the surface integrals of Bx, By, and Bz by a constant value of permeability, ``mu``.
+In this case, we would specify the value of this parameter as ``1./mu, 1./mu, 1./mu``.

     * ``ParticleNumber``